revalgovender/ralph_knows/README.md

 - If usage is low, we will reconsider bot availability

 ## Deployment
-- Deployments are done automatically whenever there is a commit on the "main" branch
+- Deployments are done automatically whenever there is a new commit pushed to the remote "main" branch
 - This is configured in Heroku